Michel Béroff, piano

 His is actually teaching at the “Victoria dels Angels” Music School at Sant Cugat (Barcelona) and the Toulouse Conservatory (France), and gives Master Classes in France, Portugal, Belgium, Italy, USA, Japan and Korea.
 Together with Bernard Greenhouse he conducts a seminar at the Abbey of Fontfroide (France).
+Since 2016 he teaches at the New England Conservatory Boston.
 Regularly Lluís Claret is invited as Jury Member of International Competitions (Rostropovitch-Paris, Paulo-Helsinki, Pablo Casals-Kronberg, Adam- New Zealand…) and he is the Chairman at the International Cello Competition “Lluís Claret”, City of Moguer (Spain).

 His great interest in contemporary music brought him to a close professional collaboration with Henri Dutilleux, Witold Lutoslawski, Kristoff Penderecki, Joan Guinjoan, Iannis Xenakis and Pierre Boulez.